 - How to identify and understand cables, wires, and connectors

-- How to remove sets of parts to reach other parts
+- How to carefully remove sets of parts to reach others

 One of the most popular car simulators out there, Car Mechanic Simulator, is technically a video game, but it can give you a good idea about how to work on vehicles—all while having fun.

-If you're interested in being an auto mechanic but want to feel more comfortable with how much you know before starting formal training, then this game should be able to help you.
-At the very least, this game will teach you how to identify the systems of a car or truck and show you how they work together to carry out tasks.
+If you're interested in being an auto mechanic but want to feel more comfortable with how much you know before starting formal training, then this game should help you.
+At the very least, this game will teach you how to identify the systems of a car or truck and show you how they work together to carry out different tasks.

 If you want to become an auto mechanic, going through training is highly recommended.
 You can go after a vocational certificate program and be career-ready in as few as 10 months, get a 2-year associate degree, or even a four-year bachelor’s.